renber/SeafClient/README.md

 The aim is to create a library to easily access a Seafile server and the files stored there through a .Net application in a strong-typed fashion (no custom JSON parsing and with meaningful error messages, etc. The library uses the async/await methods.

+The SeafClient library is available on NuGet [here](https://www.nuget.org/packages/SeafClient/).

 ## Usage example (C#)

 ```C#